rtalusan13/rtalusan13/README.md

 MyGoatList (private) - **HTML/CSS, Backend TBD**
 - Creating a better way for users worldwide to construct and share their rankings for NBA players
-- Scaling to a social sports debate app with more designation than other platforms like Reddit, Real, or other social media giants
+- Scaling to a social sports debate app with more designation than other platforms like Reddit, Real, or other social media platfomrs
 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->